Lockdown proved inflection point for e-commerce in India | Business

 RedSeer's Chachan noted that the complete ban on the sale of non-essential during the two months "resulted in a low gross merchandise value for the online retailers apart from e-grocery players''.

-Snapdeal, for example, rallied resources to start shipping out essential items like food, grocery, medicines, masks and sanitiser that were allowed to be delivered.
+Snapdeal, for example, rallied resources to start shipping out essential items like food, grocery, medicines, masks, and sanitizer that were allowed to be delivered.

 ''We devised safety protocols for safe deliveries, went out to sign up with local farmer mandis to start hyperlocal deliveries of essential items, to ensure we were able to meet demands of our users,'' the Snapdeal spokesperson said.